Noise Levels in Upper Hill, Springfield, MA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 3,081 Upper Hill residents, or 54.3%, live above that level.
 By land area, 49.0% of Upper Hill is above 55 dBA.

 Average noise levels for Upper Hill residents, grouped by direction from the center of Upper Hill.
-Western Upper Hill carries the highest population-weighted average; Southern Upper Hill carries the lowest.
-Just 44% of residents in Southern Upper Hill live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Western Upper Hill.
+The highest population-weighted average is in eastern Upper Hill; the lowest is in southern Upper Hill, where just 24% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Upper Hill